On quantum large sieve inequalities and operator recovery from incomplete information: Introduction

 \section{Introduction}

 While signal analysis typically deals with vectors and functions, quantum physics often requires matrices or density operators of \emph{higher rank} to represent \emph{mixed states}.
 Since any normalized function $f$ can be interpreted as a \emph{rank-one} density operator via the mapping $f\mapsto f\otimes f$, signal analysis of functions can be regarded as a particular instance of signal analysis of quantum states.
+Phase space representations are extremely useful tools for analyzing functions and operators.
+Recent developments have led to new phase space representations for operators whose frequency properties change with time ~\cite{OpSTFT}.

 The purpose of this paper is to obtain large sieve type inequalities for the Rayleigh quotient of the restriction of phase space representations of higher rank operators.
 The resulting bounds, which will be referred to as \emph{quantum large sieve inequalities}, provide guarantees for an operator-level analogue of Logan's phenomenon \cite{Logan,DonohoLogan,DonohoLogan}: the possibility of recovering an operator whose phase space values are missing or impossible to observe in a `measure-sparse' region $\Omega $, by solving an $L^{1}$-minimization program in the complementary region $\Omega ^{c}$.